HobnobMancer/cazy_webscraper/README.md

 - `get_uniprot_data` - Download UniProt ids, names, ec numbers, PDB accessions and GO terms from UniProt, and stored these data in the local CAZyme database
 - `get_pdb_structures` - Download protein structure files from RCSB PDB, and add the experimental method and resolution of each structure to the local CAZyme database
 - `get_gtdb_taxs` - Download taxonomic classifications from GTDB for the genomes in the local CAZyme database
+- `extract_data` - Write data held in the local CAZyme database out to CSV, JSON, FASTA or a BLAST database

 ### Implementation status